wikukarno/buanacoding/content/blog/using-context-in-go-cancellation-timeout-and-deadlines-explained.md

 url: /2025/04/using-context-in-go-cancellation.html
 tags:
 - Go
+description: "Learn how to use the context package in Go for cancellation, timeouts, and deadlines."
+keywords: ["Go", "context", "cancellation", "timeout", "deadlines", "goroutines"]
 ---

 As your Go applications become more concurrent and complex, you'll need a way to manage the lifecycle of your goroutines—especially when you want to cancel them, set timeouts, or propagate deadlines.
 This is where the `context` package comes in.
 It's the idiomatic way in Go to control concurrent processes gracefully and reliably.